rlchandani/rlchandani.dev-hopper/README.md

 4. Make this newly added custom site search as the default search engine.
 5. All done!
 Now open a new tab and start using [available commands](https://hopper.rlchandani.dev)

+### Use Hopper on Browser

+1. Command can be used as it is to redirect to configured URL like `gh` will redirect to `https://github.com/`
+2. Also, additional text can be added after the command to redirect to configured search URL like `gh rlchandani` will redirect to `https://github.com/search?q=rlchandani`

 ### Supported Browser

 1. Chrome